 One of the most popular dog breeds in America, the Golden Retriever is considered distinctly lovable.
 Their sweet disposition makes them superb companions.
 If you’re considering bringing a Golden Retriever into your home or you’ve recently discovered your dog is mixed with Golden Retriever, we have all the information you need to make informed decisions regarding their care.
 We’ve included details about this breed’s physical characteristics, playtime needs, grooming tips, nutrition, and more.
 You’ll also find a comprehensive list of all the health conditions we test for here at Embark, as well as recommendations from veterinarians.

 About this breed

 The Golden Retriever was developed in the early 19th century as an ideal hunting companion, able to retrieve birds on both land and water in the marshy Scottish countryside.
 Their friendliness and intelligence make them both a popular family pet and an excellent working dog for roles such as a service dog, therapy dog, or for search and rescue.

 American and Canadian Goldens are generally lankier and darker than their British counterparts.
 Their wavy, feathered topcoat is water-resistant, their undercoat helps them with thermoregulation, and both coats have a tendency for heavy seasonal shedding.

-In 2013, the 100th anniversary of Britain’s Golden Retriever Club, Goldens from around the world came made the pilgrimage to the breed’s birthplace in Scotland, where 222 of them posed in a single record-breaking photo.
-At the same time, the Golden Retriever Lifetime Study was getting started in the United States, recruiting 3,000 Golden Retrievers for a lifetime study aimed at understanding how genetics, lifestyle and environment influences healthy aging and cancer risk in Goldens.
+In 2013, the 100th anniversary of Britain’s Golden Retriever Club, Goldens from around the world made the pilgrimage to the breed’s birthplace in Scotland, where 222 of them posed in a single record-breaking photo.
+At the same time, the Golden Retriever Lifetime Study was getting started in the United States, recruiting 3,000 Golden Retrievers for a study aimed at understanding how genetics, lifestyle, and environment influences healthy aging and cancer risk in Goldens.

 Explore some Embark dogs that share Golden Retriever ancestry.